aunnnn/cse120pa3tests/README.md

 # cse120pa3tests
 Testing utilities for PA3.
 Use it at your own risk!

+*PS: This repo contains only test cases and a script to run them and generate outputs for comparison.
+THERE IS NO SOLUTION HERE.*

-*IMPORTANT: DON'T clone this repo directly, but manually copy it to the server (i.e. with VS Code).
+*PS 2: DON'T clone this repo directly, but manually copy it to the server (i.e. with VS Code).
 Just in case git would mess things up, unless you're a git master.*

 ## Installation